Onsophic/grunt-angular-translate-auto-add-missing-keys/README.md

 ### Options

-#### options.separator
+#### options.baseLang
 Type: `String`
-Default value: `',  '`
+Default value: `'en'`

-A string value that is used to do something with whatever.
+The default language used to check the other language files.

-#### options.punctuation
+#### dest
 Type: `String`
+Default value: `'null'`

+This is the destination where the updated languages files will be added, when there is no destitation, the old files will be overwritten.

+#### ext
+Type: `String`
+Default value: `'json'`

+The extension of the translation file

+#### options.placeholder
+Type: `String`
-Default value: `'.'`
+Default value: `'$$placeholder'`

-A string value that is used to do something else with whatever else.
+This value will be filled when the key from the base language is not present in the other checked language.

 ### Usage Examples